 Earlier versions of Word

 The .docx format is natively supported in Word 2003 and above.
-You may see minor formatting differences between Word 2003 and our PDFs, since Microsoft has made incremental changes in the .docx standard in recent years.
-If you have a pre-2003 version of Word, you may need to install an add-on to enable it to open files in the .docx format instead of the older .doc format.
-Contact us if you need help with that.
+You may see minor formatting differences between Word 2003 and our PDFs since Microsoft has made incremental changes in the .docx standard in recent years.

 The current version of Apple's Pages word processor (part of the iWork suite) does a reasonable job with our .docx output.
-The biggest difference is that Pages does not support a mix of portrait and landscape orientations within a document, so the Appendix chapter will be rendered in portrait (upright) mode.
-There are also some minor pagination differences that should be easy to adjust.
+The most significant difference is that Pages does not support a mix of portrait and landscape orientations within a document, so that the Appendix chapter will be rendered in portrait (upright) mode.
+Some minor pagination differences should be easy to adjust.
 Note that we have not tested with versions older than Pages '09.

 Uploading our .docx files and allowing the Google Docs service to transform it into an online document is tempting.
-It doesn't really work that well, though, unfortunately.
-Feel free to try it — if nothing else, it's a useful way to share files with others — but be aware that there are various formatting changes that will need time and attention to sort out.
+It doesn't always work that well, though, unfortunately.
+Feel free to try it — if nothing else, it's a useful way to share files with others — but be aware that various formatting changes will need time and attention to sort out.

 How to download your plan to Word

-- Under the Plan tab, click Download & Print:
+- In the Plan section, click Download & Print: